-A doula is a trained birth support companion who provides practical and emotional support and information to a woman during pregnancy, birth and early parenting.
+A doula is a trained birth support companion who provides practical and emotional support and information during pregnancy, birth and early parenting.

 The word ‘doula’ comes from the Greek word meaning ‘servant of a woman’.

-Birth for Humankind doulas provide personal, practical, social and emotional support which complements clinical care.
+Birth for Humankind doulas provide personal, practical, social and emotional support, which complements a client’s clinical care.

-Research has shown that a doula being present during labour and birth can have a profoundly positive impact on women’s pregnancy, birth and early parenting experience, especially those experiencing social and financial disadvantage.
+Research has shown that having a doula present during labour and birth can have a profoundly positive impact on pregnancy, birth and early parenting experience, especially for people experiencing social and financial disadvantage.

-Birth for Humankind has provided one-on-one support to over 300 women experiencing social and financial disadvantage.
+Birth for Humankind has provided one-on-one support to over 300 people experiencing social and financial disadvantage.